stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 ```
 5. Disable `Intercept` in Burp and go back to Burp's browser.
 Click on `Using email address`.
 6. Enter the victim's nickname and email address on the next page and click the `Verify` button.
 7. Open a new browser tab and paste the Burp Repeater URL to access the user's Kakao Mail account (as described in the [previous](#deep-link-to-kakao-mail-account-takeover) section).
-If there's a message "session expired" just clear the browser's cache.
+If the message `session expired` shows up, clear the browser's cache.
 8. Grab the verification code from the email and enter it to proceed to the next page.
-9. On the page `Additional user verification will proceed to protect your Kakao Account.`, enable `Intercept` in Burp again, enter some values and click `Confirm`.
+9. On the page `Additional user verification will proceed to protect your Kakao Account.`, enable `Intercept` in Burp again.
+Enter some values and click `Confirm`.
 Back in Burp when you see a POST request to `/kakao_accounts/check_phone_number.json`, adjust the `iso_code` and `phone_number` (without country code) parameters in the request body.
 Forward the request and disable the `Intercept` option again.
 10. Finally, you can enter the new password.

 ## PoC